Following is a collection of easy hikes introducing new hikers to several spectacular hiking regions in Alberta and British Columbia, Canada.

 Yoho National Park

-Field is an interesting place to explore and historical railroad town near the west side of Yoho National Park.
+Field is an interesting place to explore and a historical railroad town near the west side of Yoho National Park.
 There are many interpretive signs on this easy hike, with a bit of elevation, and surrounding mountains are spectacular.
 Check out the cemetery and Spiral Tunnels nearby.

 Historic church in Field, British Columbia with Mount Stephen in the background.